jajaio/alphaquest/README.md

+# Status
+AlphaQuest is finished.
+(Woohoo!)

+I've been working on another RPG called King's Army.
+A game I designed back from early childhood, and decided to make it for my friend's birthday.
+I prefer King's army because there's more to do, and a level up system.
+I think that If I were to make an AlphaQuest 2, I would add the level up system and advance the class system.
+Or maybe I should just stop doing these text-based RPGs.

+-June 6th, 2016

 # Independent Study
 I'm taking a independent study course this year for programming and Linux.
 I thought it would be a good idea to get extra time to practice